Skip to content

 Top Programs

 The fields Clover Park Technical College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Lakewood, Washington, Clover Park Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 42%.
+The graduation rate is roughly 42%.

-Ten years out, alumni of Clover Park Technical College report median earnings of $41,787; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Clover Park Technical College report median earnings of $41,787, a figure worth comparing against the cost of attendance before enrolling.

-Clover Park Technical College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.07%, in line with strong performers nationally.
-Access is a real strength here: roughly 14.6% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Clover Park Technical College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.07%, in line with strong performers nationally.
+Access is a real strength here.
+Roughly 14.6% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 7.3% go on to reach the top of the income ladder.
-The median family income of students sits near $65,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $65,300, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs around the national average at Clover Park Technical College, with an economic connectedness score of 0.91 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs around the national average at Clover Park Technical College.
+Its economic connectedness score is 0.91, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.10).
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools